santoshtechwiz/ai-course-generator/lib/seo-manager-new/MIGRATION.md

 1. Remove the deprecated compatibility layers after a suitable transition period
 2. Further consolidate any remaining SEO-related utilities
 3. Improve testing and documentation for SEO components
+4. Monitor Google Search Console for rich results validation and fix any remaining schema.org issues

 ## Benefits